PROFESSIONAL LICENSED TOUR GUIDES IN TURKEY

 On special interest itineraries –such as Jewish heritage, history of art, wine tours etc. We may recommend continuing with one specific guide who has the same professional background.

 For the driver/guide issue; it is not something that we are positive about it.
 We believe driving and guiding are 2 separate skills.
 In our business structure, guides' only responsibility is guiding by providing the true information to Travel Atelier guests at their level of interest while drivers' only responsibility is driving safely from point A to point B and to make sure that guests are comfortable through their road journey.

 We do have "only guiding" services most around Turkey at these destinations while it might be rather harder to get you a specific expert for the Black Sea, Eastern, and Southeastern or a local one in Edirne.
 There are of course respected and well-reviewed people who can accompany you on a daily tour while we do prefer to book one who is the expert in that specific field.

-Here are overall costs of a private English speaking tour guide in Turkey:
+Here are the overall costs of a private English speaking tour guide in Turkey:

-*Other/rare languages might be higher or remains the same depending on the destination and availability.
+*Other/rare languages might be higher or remain the same depending on the destination and availability.